 Course Objectives: This course will cover the analysis and design of feedback control systems.
 Topics include system modeling; transfer function; block diagram and signal-flow graph; sensors, actuators, and control circuit design; control system characteristics and performance; stability analysis; root locus method; Bode diagram; PID and lead-lag compensator design, time permitting.
 A preexisting understanding of calculus up to and including differential equations and Laplace transforms is essential (see prerequisites) as these tools are intrinsic to the study of control system analysis and design.
-Prerequisites: AMS 361 or MAT 303, MEC 262.
+Prerequisites: AMS 361 or MAT 303, MEC 262, MEC316.

-Excused absences for religious observance: From the university policy statement regarding religious holidays (https://www.stonybrook.edu/commcms/registrar/calendars/ucalcontent/RelHolPol%20081612%20cr.pdf) "Students will be expected to notify their professor in advance, but definitely before the final date of the 'add/drop' period of their intention to be out for religious observance".
+Excused absences for religious observance: From the university policy statement regarding religious holidays, students will be expected to notify their professor in advance, but definitely before the final date of the 'add/drop' period of their intention to be out for religious observance.
 Notification of intention to be out for a religious holiday MUST be made through the CEAS Undergraduate office, who will verify and evaluate the notification, and provide the instructor with appropriate instructions; you must include your name, SBID#, and the course number when contacting CEAS in regards to your absence.